FrankCoRa/Adv_Analytics_Capstone/README.md

 - Which features are most useful for forecasting demand?
 - How does enrollment behavior vary across academic terms?
 - Do instructional modalities influence section demand?
-- Can predictive analytics support earlier Registrar decision-making?
+- Can predictive analytics support earlier Scheduling decision-making?

 ---